Best Drones Now

 I Want to Take Awesome Pictures and Video

-The DJI Mavic Pro is a spectacular machine.
+The DJI Mavic Air is a spectacular machine.
 If this article was limited to one drone, then it would probably be the Mavic.
-It is incredibly stable, takes 4K video and can even fold up to be about the size of a water bottle.
+It is incredibly stable, takes 4K video and can even fold up and fit in your pocket.
 This drone is probably the best choice for most people.
 The only exception is the professional pilot who needs the absolute best optics.
-Even pros often have a Mavic in their lineup of flying cameras because of its portability.
+Even pros will have a Mavic Air in their lineup of flying cameras because of its portability.

 |Learn more about the Phantom 4 Pro||Check the current price of the Phantom 4 Pro|